hafizbahtiar/my-console/docs/APPWRITE_DB_CUSTOMERS.md

   lastContactAt?: string;
   nextFollowUpAt?: string;
   totalRevenue: number; // Min: 0
-  totalInvoices: number; // Min: 0
+  totalInvoices: number; // Min: 0 - Currently unused, reserved for future use }
-}

 // When using Appwrite relationship queries, related objects are populated